Arby’s Potato Cakes Copycat Recipe

 Recipe Variations For Different Diets

-• Gluten-Free Version: To make these potato cakes gluten-free, I use a gluten-free flour blend instead of regular flour.
+• Gluten-Free Version: I use a gluten-free flour blend instead of regular flour.
 I also make sure all my added seasonings and ingredients are gluten-free to avoid any cross-contamination.

-• Low-Sodium Version: For a low-sodium version, I cut back or omit the salt and use salt-free seasoning blends or fresh herbs like parsley, chives, or dill to add flavor.
+• Low-Sodium Version: I cut back or omit the salt and use salt-free seasoning blends or fresh herbs like parsley, chives, or dill to add flavor.
 I also ensure any additional ingredients, like cheese, are low-sodium or left out if necessary.

-• Dairy-Free Version: For a dairy-free version, I use silken tofu or plant-based yogurt as a substitute for eggs.
+• Dairy-Free Version: I use silken tofu or plant-based yogurt as a substitute for eggs.
 I also ensure that all my ingredients and seasonings are dairy-free, making the dish suitable for those avoiding dairy products.

-• Vegan Version: For a vegan twist, I use silken tofu or plant-based yogurt instead of the egg.
+• Vegan Version: I use silken tofu or plant-based yogurt instead of the egg.
 Additionally, I ensure all my ingredients and seasonings are vegan-friendly to keep the dish completely plant-based.

 Storing and Reheat This Recipe